Lydia R. Diamond: Critical years

 In 2004, Lydia gave birth to her son, Baylor; and John took on a teaching job at Harvard and they relocated to Boston.
 Diamond, who had made a name for herself in Chicago as a serious playwright, had to restart her career in New England, all while caring for a newborn.
 “I went from being playwright-about-town and educator to being faculty wife and new mother, without the buffer of my own community and my very close girlfriends.”

-Diamond soon started to gain traction in the city, in 2006 The Huntington Theatre chose her for the Playwriting Fellows program.
+Diamond soon started to gain traction in the city.
+In 2006 the Huntington Theatre chose her for the Playwriting Fellows program.
 The Boston theatre company, Company One, produced her adaptation of Toni Morrison's novel “The Bluest Eye”; the story is that of a young black girl longing for blue eyes so that she may be seen by the world around her.
 Diamond also started teaching at Boston University around this time.

 In 2008, Company One produced her play, "Voyeurs de Venus", which revolves around a young anthropologist who is investigating the life and exploitation of a Sarah Baartman, an African woman paraded through Europe as a sideshow attraction in the 19th century.

-From 2011–2012, her play Stick Fly played on Broadway, in a production produced by Alicia Keys.
+From 2011 to 2012, her play Stick Fly played on Broadway, in a production produced by Alicia Keys.

+Her play Smart People debuted at the Huntington Theater in May 2014.

-In 2017, her play The Bluest Eye was produced by the Guthrie Theater in Minneapolis, MN.
+In 2017, her play The Bluest Eye was produced by the Guthrie Theater in Minneapolis, MN and the Huntington Theatre Company in Boston in 2022.

+Her play Toni Stone was premiered at the Roundabout Theatre Company in New York City in 2019 and produced by the Huntington Theatre Company in Boston in 2024.

+Critical reception

+Diamond is frequently interviewed by local and national media, including five appearances on WNYC from 2011-2020, Bostons' WGBH in 2014 and 2022, and ArtsFuse in 2024.
+She was interviewed by the New York Times in 2020 in a feature article on African American artists and contemporary racism.